Walmart Class Action Employee Lawsuits

 Walmart's Legal Response to Employee Class Action Suits

-Logically it seems that Walmart would prefer to just fight one lawsuit instead of fielding 10,000 individual claims.
-But probably legal actions work just like coupons for the world's largest retail chain.
-When you make the "deal" available to the masses, you're gambling that only a small percentage will actually take you up on the offer.
+Logically, it seems that Walmart would prefer to just fight one lawsuit instead of fielding 100,000 individual claims.
+Walmart probably counted on legal actions to work like coupons; only a small percentage of people would follow through on the offer.

 The Stance on Employee Seating

-Publicly, Walmart is not denying that it has consciously chosen to deny seating to its cashiers.
+Publicly, Walmart is not denying that it has consciously chosen to deny seating to its cashiers, although it is denying wrongdoing.
 Reportedly Walmart's argument against providing seating is that cashiers need to be able to move around to look inside carts, stock shelves, and greet customers.
+Apparently, Walmart believes that if its cashiers are given an opportunity to sit down at any time during their work shift, they won't stand up again.

 The point of contention seems to be a confusion between the Americans With Disabilities Act (ADA) and California state law.
 ADA legislation mandates that reasonable accommodation is made to employees with disabilities.
 With the increase in the number of employee lawsuits filed related to ADA legislation, the definition of a disability seems to be getting looser by the day and by the lawsuit.